jsgueglia84/D3Macro/Readme.md

 * Requires Dot Net 4.6.1

 ## Change Log
+* 2018-03-31 Release 1.0.10 Detects if player is teleporting to town
 * 2018-03-15 Release 1.0.9
 * 2018-03-15 Beta Testing 1.0.8b
 * 2018-03-15 Aplha Testing 1.0.8a